 - Due to the downloadable nature of the Toolkit, it is non-refundable.

 I offer hourly coaching for programs that would like advice and guidance on how to create or enhance their re-entry program and/or how to get the most out of the Toolkit.

 I also create custom re-entry programs for organizations that would like a program tailored to their students (e.g., a program that includes intercultural communication topics, an online re-entry program, more career resources, etc).
 If you’re interested in either of the above, contact me using the form below!

 I’m interested!
 What’s the next step?

 Great!
-All you need to do is fill out the form below to request a quote.
+All you need to do is fill out the form below and I’ll send you an invoice.